Bruce Crump: Personal life

 his father, Bruce Hull Crump Sr.

 He grew up between Jacksonville and St. Augustine, Fl.
 He was married and had four children, three boys and one girl.
-He lived in Midlothian, Virginia. but called "home" Richmond, Virginia.
+He lived in Midlothian, Virginia. but called Richmond, Virginia "home".

 When not involved in his band activities, he had a home business providing drum lessons, "Drum Lessons by Bruce".
 He was also a licensed real-estate agent and briefly a web site designer.

 Illness

 In July 2002, he was diagnosed with throat cancer.
 He died on March 16, 2015, at age 57.